Die Hermannsschlacht (Kleist)

-History
+Background

+Die Hermannsschlacht was written in 1808, after the Prussian defeat by Napoleon I in the War of the Fourth Coalition, and was intended to be read in this context.
+Kleist's readers would have recognised Rome as France, the Cherusci as Germany, and the Suebi as Austria.

-The play was written after the Prussian defeat by Napoleon I, and it has been speculated that Kleist meant it as a call for resistance to the French.
-Recent scholarship contradicts and refutes such speculation.
+The play has been read as Kleist's call for resistance against the French, but this has come into doubt in recent years.

-The French victory at Wagram, delayed the performance.

-It was not published until 1821 and received its first performance only in 1860.

 Plot

-Hermann, Prince of Cherusci is beset from two sides.
-The Suebi, Maroboduus stands in the southeast of his country and calls a toll on him.
-The Roman general Varus threatened him with three legions from the West and offers his help against Marbod, but he has secretly offered to act with him against Hermann.
-The Germanic princes gather with Hermann, and force him to make war against the Romans, which he refuses, because of the military inferiority of the Germans.
+Hermann, Prince of the Cherusci, is beset on two sides.
+The Prince of the Suebi, Marbod, stands in the southeast of his country and demands tribute from him.
+The Roman general Varus approaches with three legions from the West and offers his help against Marbod, but he has secretly offered to support Marbod against Hermann.
+The Germanic princes gather with Hermann and urge him to make war against the Romans, which he refuses, because of the military inferiority of the Germans.

 Hermann's wife Thusnelda is courted by the Roman legate Ventidius, who secretly cuts off a lock of her blond hair.

-Ventidius brings about an ultimate offer of help to the Romans, Hermann accepts the offer eventually.
+When Ventidius brings about an ultimate offer of help to the Romans, Hermann eventually accepts.
 At the same time, however, this is in conjunction with Marbod, whom he informed about the duplicity of Varus together against him and offers him to join the battle.
 The Romans marched into the land of one Cherusci village and destroy it.
 Hermann uses the behavior of the Romans to stir up hatred among the people against them.
 He encounters Varus in Teutoburg, who can be fooled by him.

-Marbod is reluctant to ally with the Cherusci, but is convinced firstly by the escape of his Roman advisors, and secondly because, as proof of his loyalty, Hermann put the lives of Marbod's two sons into the hands of Suevenfürsten.
+Marbod is reluctant to ally with the Cherusci, but is convinced firstly by the escape of his Roman advisors, and secondly because, as proof of his loyalty, Hermann put the lives of Marbod's two sons into the hands of Suebian Prince.
 The rape of a girl gives Germanic Hermann an occasion to call the people to revolt against the Romans.
 He shows Thusnelda a letter from Ventidius, in which he promises the Empress Livia a lock of Thusnelda's blond hair.
 The Romans wander through the Teutoburg Forest and are abandoned by their Germanic allies.
 Thusnelda gets revenge on Ventidius by luring him into the enclosure of a bear that then kills him.
 In the battle of the Teutoburg Forest, the Roman legions of Varus are defeated and their commander killed.